COMP122/comp122-s23/format-encodings/notes_02_27.md

 # COMP122 Lecture Notes: February 22, 2023

 ## Announcements:
-   1. Assignment: 10-quiz-models has been grade
+   1. Assignment: 10-quiz-models has been graded
    1. Assignment: 41-expression to be graded
    1. Assignment: 42-checksum is deferred
       - assignment on bitwise operation is next

 ## Today's Agenda:
    1. Practicum:  utf8 encoding/decoding
-   1. Finish "Introduction to Numbering Systems"
+   1. Start "Introduction to Numbering Systems"

 ## Questions from Last Lecture/Lab, etc.:
    * M/W @ 9:00 am:
+     - When is the next quiz/exam?
+     - In 21-encoding, encoding binary to binary -- yes, just copy?
    * M/W @ 2:00 pm:
    * T/R @ 9:00 am:
    * T/R @ 2:00 pm: